Schwane/EM2015_PraesiBert/Common/ClientServerShareLib/readme.txt

   2d) Use "Add..." button to specify path to your:

-    2da) For BB10 devices, ClientLib/arm/so.le-v7-g/ folder in workspace
+    2da) For BB10 devices, ClientServerShareLib/arm/so.le-v7-g/ folder in workspace

-    2db) For BB10 simulators, ClientLib/x86/so-g/ folder in workspace
+    2db) For BB10 simulators, ClientServerShareLib/x86/so-g/ folder in workspace

 How to generate separate debug info
 ===================================

 By default, the shared library contain debug info.
-If you want to build a separate debug info file, add the following line to "ClientLib.pro" file:
+If you want to build a separate debug info file, add the following line to "ClientServerShareLib.pro" file:

     CONFIG += separate_debug_info